MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/analytics.md

 # Analytics

-We've included custom events in sample app.
+We've included code to track custom events in sample app.
 In this tutorial, you will learn to view those events and other user analytics in Mobile Center.

 If you have not already, first follow the [getting started tutorial](/getting-started.md) to set up the sample app.